future-box/fortunes-gpt-2/README.md

 Open Sagemaker notebook in Jupyter or JupyterLab and open file ```futurebox-notebook.ipynb```

-Updated your bucket folder / file path in notebook file
+Update your bucket folder / file path in notebook file and run all cells

-Run